Krishna-kanth95/terraform/README.md

-This is a rest repo for terraform practice.
+This is a test repo for terraform practice.